autistic-symposium/blockchain-science-py/README.md

 ### my library + scripts for on-chain queries:

 * [eth-python-scripts](eth-python-scripts)
-    * util python library and scripts that I am accumulating as I investigate Ethereum
+    * A set of python library and scripts that I am accumulating as I investigate Ethereum:
+        - a suitable wrapper for web3
         - get contracts deployed to mainnet and testnets
         - get reserve history by block number for a pair of addresses

 * [eth-rust-scripts](eth-rust-scripts)
-    * util rust library and scripts that I am accumulating as I investigate Ethereum
+    * A set of rust library and scripts that I am accumulating as I investigate Ethereum:
+        - a suitable wrapper for web3